Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: SHORT-HORIZON MDP FOR INVENTORY PROBLEM

-However, the augmented-state 0-1 MDP method is for VaR Problem 2 with a specified threshold only.
-In order to achieve all optimal VaRs with any $\tau \in \mathbb{R}$ or $\alpha \in [0,1]$, we can enumerate all the deterministic policies on the augmented state space to acquire the Pareto front $P_{\Phi}$.
+As described above, it is clear that the augmented-state 0-1 MDP method is for VaR Problem 2 with a specified threshold only.
+In order to achieve either VaR problem with any $\tau \in \mathbb{R}$ or $\alpha \in [0,1]$, we enumerate all the deterministic policies on the augmented state space $S'$ to acquire VaR.